microsoft/vscode-docs/docs/python/editing.md

 The **Python: Run Selection/Line in Python Terminal** command (`kbstyle(Ctrl+Enter)`) is a simple way to take whatever code is selected, or the code on the current line if there is no selection, and run it in the Python Terminal.
 An identical **Run Selection/Line in Python Terminal** command is also available on the context menu for a selection in the editor.

+Source code that runs in the terminal/REPL is cumulative until the current instance of the terminal is closed.

 The command opens the Python Terminal if necessary; you can also open the interactive REPL environment directly using the **Python: Start REPL** command.
 Note that initial startup might take a few moments especially if the first statement you run is an `import`.

+On first use of the **Python: Run Selection/Line in Python Terminal** command, VS Code may send the text to the REPL before that environment is ready, in which case the selection or line is not run.
+If you encounter this behavior, try the command again after waiting a few seconds.

 > **Note**: At present, using `kbstyle(Ctrl+Enter)` keeps the editor on the same line of source code.
 [Issue 480](https://github.com/Microsoft/vscode-python/issues/480) discusses automatically moving to the next line.

-Source code that runs in the terminal/REPL is cumulative until the current instance of the terminal is closed.

 ## Formatting